 Wagering on a bet in the center of the layout.

-Slang for rolling a hard 10 or two 5s
+Puppy paws in craps is slang for rolling a hard 10 or two 5s.

 The part of the table where players keep their chips.